 The Budgerigars are commonly known as Budgies or common pet parakeets.
 Their biological term is Melopsittacus Undulates.
-These are small, long tailed parrots that prefer eating seeds.
+These are small, long-tailed parrots that prefer eating seeds.
 They are the single species present in the Melopsittacus genus.
 They are the inhabitants of the harsh inland and drier parts of Australia for the past 5 million years.
-The original form of this bird is found in yellow and green combination, but the breeding species are available in different colors like blue, gray, white and many other colors.
+The original form of this bird is found in a yellow and green combination, but the breeding species are available in different colors like blue, gray, white, and many other colors.
 They have a small crest, and the nape of their neck has scalloped markings.
-These birds have emerged as one of the most popular pets, mainly due to its small size, affectionate behavior and mimicking ability.
-The first record about these birds in the ancient history was made in 1805.
+These birds have emerged as one of the most popular pets, mainly due to their small size, affectionate behavior, and mimicking ability.
+The first record about these birds in ancient history was made in 1805.

 These parrots are small structured and attain a height of 18cm, and weigh around 30 to 40 gm.
 The adults have a yellow face and forehead, whereas younger ones have black stripes from the forehead till the nose.
 Budgies have a pale green body, and the mantles exhibit a pitch-black patch.
 The cheeks have dark purple splashes, and a series of 3 black dots can be seen across the neck.
 The tail displays a greenish-blue and sometimes purple color, but the exterior part of the tail has a band of yellow shade.
 The flight feathers on the wings are greenish-black in color, and the coverts are black with fringes in yellow shade.
 This beautiful combination of features on the wings is visible only during flight.
 The legs are bluish gray in color and have zygodactyl toes.
 The bill has an olive gray shade.